 This post may contain affiliate links.
 Please read our disclosure policy.

-Explore more delightful pancake recipes for one like our Traditional Pancakes For One, rich Buttermilk Pancakes For One, easy and convenient Small Batch Sheet Pan Pancakes, and our make-ahead Small Batch Pancake Mix.
+Try more delicious pancake recipes for one, like Traditional Pancakes, Buttermilk Pancakes, Small Batch Sheet Pan Pancakes, or our Small Batch Pancake Mix for a make-ahead option.

 Why You’ll Love This Recipe